Sue: I’m sorry, I missed the title. Tegan distracted me.

 Meanwhile, Adric, Nyssa and Tegan are bickering about mathematics.
 As you do.

-Sue: She only did that to spite Adric.
-You can cut the sexual tension with a knife.
-And Peter Davison isn’t even in the scene!
+Sue: You can cut the sexual tension with a knife.
+And Peter Davison isn’t even in this scene!

-Sue: I could make a nice replica of a TARDIS helmet, if you like.
+Sue: I could make a nice replica TARDIS helmet for you, Neil, if you like.
 They’d be dead easy to do.
 I’d just need some washing-up liquid bottles, some 15mm flexible waste pipe and a 1970 motorcycle helmet.
 Simple.

 Adric continues to get on Sue’s wick.